Cynanchum laeve (Honey-Vine Climbing Milkweed) on 6-26-22, #901-1.

 VIRGINIA TECH

 NOTE: The data (figures, maps, accepted names, etc.) may not match on these websites.
 It depends on when and how they make updates and when their sources make updates.
 Some websites have hundreds and even many thousands of species to keep up with.
 Accepted scientific names change periodically and it can be hard to keep with as well.
 Some of the links may use a name that is a synonym on other sites.
-In my opinion, Plants of the World Online by Kew is the most reliable and up-to-date plant database and they make updates on a regular basis.
+Plants of the World Online by Kew is a very reliable and up-to-date plant database and they make updates regularly.
 I make updates “at least” once a year and when I write new pages or add new photos but I do get behind.
 We are all a work in progress. 🙂